-In this series of updates on the history of each Pac-12 men’s hops program, we provide a brief coaching summary, list the current coaches, along with postseason results, conference titles, award winners, and all-time coaching records.
+In this series of updates on the history of SuperWest hoops program, we provide a brief coaching summary, and a list of the current coaches, along with postseason results, conference titles, award winners, and all-time coaching records.

 Utah began playing men’s basketball in 1908, finishing with a record of 3–8.
-But by 1916, the Utes had won their first national championship, capturing the National AAU Tournament title.The school has made the NCAA Tournament 29 times, 20th-most in NCAA history, and tied for third-most appearances behind only UCLA and Arizona on the West Coast.
+But by 1916, the Utes had won their first national championship, capturing the National AAU Tournament title.The school has made the NCAA Tournament 29 times, tied for 27th-most in NCAA history, and fourth-most appearances in the West behind only UCLA, Arizona, and BYU.

 In 1927 Utah began laying the foundation for what would become one of the winningest programs in college basketball with the hiring of Vadal Peterson.